canonical/mlflow-operator/docs/how-to/deploy-kubeflow-mlflow-ck8s-aws.rst

 Integrate MLflow with Kubeflow notebook
 ---------------------------------------

-Please reffer to this doc: :ref:`mlflow-integration-label`.
+Please refer to this doc: :ref:`mlflow-integration-label`.